monidp9/DL-InferenceEngine/README.md

-# Inference Engine for satisfability in ALC
+# Inference Engine for satisfiability in ALC

-For this academic project it has been required to build an inference engine based on the Tableau method in order to implement the satisfability of a concept in ALC.
-In details, the engine must check the satisfability in respect with a not empty TBox T, using some specific methods:
+For this academic project it has been required to build an inference engine based on the Tableau method in order to implement the satisfiability of a concept in ALC.
+In details, the engine must check the satisfiability in respect with a not empty TBox T, using some specific methods:

 1. Lazy unfolding
 2. Blocking technique